robinagandhi/swa/module-1/github-primer.md

 ```
 It should report **no** uncommitted changes.
 But it indicates that `Your branch is ahead of 'origin/master' by 1 commit`.
 Which means that our local repository master branch has more recent commits than the remote repository master branch.

-To push our local commits to the remote repository, we need the git `push` command.
+To `push` our local commits to the remote repository, we need the git `push` command.
 With this command we need to indicate the name of the remote repository followed by the name of the local repository branch that has updates to be pushed.
 Do you remember the name of our remote repository and the main branch?

 > #### Questions
-> What is the default name of the remote repository?
+> What is the default name of the remote upstream repository?
 > What is the name of the main branch in our local repository?

 To push local commits to the remote repository, use the following command: